How To Introduce Two Cats

 • Your cats get along outside of play.
 When playtime ends, you may see them grooming one another or sitting peacefully together.

-• Play is relatively short.
+• The play is relatively short.
 While it might be longer in kittens, neither kittens nor cats tend to play for long periods.
 If it goes on for a long time and isn’t off-and-on-again, you may be looking at aggression.

 • There are no injuries.
 Cats are smart, and they generally know how to hold themselves back during play.
 If your cat is drawing blood by biting or scratching the other, this isn’t play and needs to be stopped immediately.